proinsias/proinsias.github.io/_posts/2017/2017-11-14-Jupyter-Show-contents-of-external-script.md

 ---
 layout: single
-title: 'Jupyter: Show contents of external script'
+title: "Jupyter: Show contents of external script"
 excerpt: Using the pycat magic command
 date: 2017-11-14 15:51
 last_modified_at: 2023-05-01 17:51:14